AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 </br>

 ## Overview:
 <p align="justify"> With the iPhone's increasing market share, many app developers see the App Store as a growing and profitable opportunity.
 According to Statista, nearly 5 million apps are available in the Apple App Store as of July 2022.
 Even though mobile applications can be a great source of income and a showcase for companies and their services, this is still a very competitive field.
-For this reason, an exploratory analysis of the data can provide useful insights for these developers and their companies, thus knowing what makes an app successful.
+For this reason, an exploratory analysis of the data can provide useful insights for these developers and their companies, thus knowing what makes an app successful.</p>

 <p align="justify"> For this analysis, I will be using the Kaggle dataset named App Statistics (Apple iOS app store).
 Data source: (https://www.kaggle.com/datasets/ramamet4/app-store-apple-data-set-10k-apps).
 To showcase different SQL skills this querying exploratory analysis will be done entirely using the sqlonline tool (https://sqliteonline.com/) which provides a wide range of engines and an in-engine visualization tool.
-This time I have chosen SQLite engine instead of MySQL due to its better performance and lightweight.
+This time I have chosen SQLite engine instead of MySQL due to its better performance and lightweight.</p>

 </br>

 ## Dataset

 <p align="justify"> This dataset contains detailed data from more than 7000 mobile applications within the Apple Store.
 The dataset was extracted from the iTunes Search API in July 2017.
-In the raw data folder, there are two CSV files; the crucial one is named appleStore.csv and it includes the main characteristics and details of each application, and the other one is called appleStore_description_combined.csv which includes the description of each application.
+In the raw data folder, there are two CSV files; the crucial one is named appleStore.csv and it includes the main characteristics and details of each application, and the other one is called appleStore_description_combined.csv which includes the description of each application. </p>

 The contents of appStore.csv are listed as the following:
   - id: App ID